DarynHolmes/simple-test-server/README.md

 # Simple Test Server

-This utility is used to create and provide test data.
+This utility is used to create and serve test data.
 This uses [JSON-Server](https://github.com/typicode/json-server) and [faker](https://github.com/Marak/faker.js).

 ## Getting Started